How It Works | The Children's Business Fair UK

 • Questions?
 Get in touch: info@youngbusinessshowcase.co.uk

-£30 stand fee from all accepted businesses.
+There is a £30 stand fee from all accepted businesses.

 • This is to reserve the entrepreneur’s spot at the fair and hold them accountable to attend as stalls are limited.